gpastorf/logcum_expansions/README.md

 This code package is related to the follow scientific articles:

 - G. Pastor, I. Mora-Jiménez, A.J.
 Caamaño, and R. Jäntti, “Asymptotic Expansions for Heavy-tailed Data”, Submitted to IEEE Signal Process.
-Lett.
+Lett., 2015
 - G. Pastor, I. Mora-Jiménez, A.J.
 Caamaño, and R. Jäntti, “Log-Cumulants-based Edgeworth Expansion for Skew-Distributed Aggregate Interference”, IEEE Proc. of the 11th ISWCS, Barcelona, Spain, Aug 2014

 The package contains Matlab codes that compute the Edgeworth and Cornish-Fisher expansions used in the above articles.